Bandwidth/ap-docs/methods/calls/postCalls.md

 });
 ```

 {% sample lang="ruby" %}
 ```ruby
 call = Call.create(client, {:from => "{fromNumber}", :to => "{toNumber}"})
 ```

 {% common %}
-### Example: Create call and start recording it

-### Example: Create a call in a bridge

-### Example: Create an outbound call with callback and fallback URL

-### Example: Create an outbound call with tag property

 ### Example: Create an outbound call to a SIP URI